Art

 Assessment Information:

-The qualification features a wide range of titles including Art, Craft and Design, Fine Art, Graphic Communication, Textile Design, Three-dimensional Design and Photography.
+The qualification features a wide range of titles.
 The specification has been designed to allow pupils to develop knowledge and understanding during the course through a variety of learning experiences and approaches, including engagement with sources.
 This will allow them to develop the skills to explore, create and communicate their own ideas.
 Pupils will demonstrate these skills through the development, refinement, recording, realisation and presentation of their ideas through a portfolio and by responding to an externally set assignment.
 The GCSE Art and Design course consists of 2 components.
 Component 1 is a portfolio of work and a selection of further work.
 This component is worth 60% of the final grade.
 Component 2 is the externally set assignment which equates to 40% of the overall grade.
 The component 2 paper is provided by AQA and students will have the option of selecting their own theme.
-From this the students will have 10 hours to complete a piece of work based on their theme that realises their intentions.
+From this, the students will have from January to April to research, experiment and develop their chosen project theme and will then have 10 hours at the end of April to complete a piece of work based on their theme that realises their intentions.